d-lynch95/Portfolio-Project4/README.md

 - I also faced issues with the urls.py files in both the project folder and the app folder.
 This was fixed by adding the path('', include('booking.urls')), line of code to the project urls.py file.

+- I faced issues when trying to include mixins to function based views.
+I fixed this by changing to class based views following the advice of a youtube tutorial.

 ### User Testing